 - Domestic help (house cleaning, washing and ironing): EUR 15 per hour

 - Dinners during your stay: EUR 30 per adult, EUR 18 per child up to 12 years.
 Dinner Service every evening, except on Tuesday.
 The estate can order a dinner from a local restaurant which prepares delicious Tuscan meals (every evening, except on Tuesday).
 The maid will have laid the table* and the restaurant will deliver the dinner directly to your house around 7:30 pm.
 The dinner consists of Italian antipasti, a first course, a second course and a desert.
 Red wine and mineral water are included.
 Please book prior to arrival.
 The dinner should be paid in cash directly to the person who delivers it.
 Once you have booked a dinner, please do not change the date. *The table is laid only for the dinner on arrival day.

 - First shopping: EUR 85 (expenses for a few basics and shopping time included).
 The shopping list includes: bread, butter, jam, eggs, cheese, milk, 1 packet Earl Grey tea, 1 packet coffee, natural yoghurt, orange juice, fruits of the season, pasta (noodles), jar tomato sauce, 1 piece fresh parmesan cheese, salad and tomatoes, extra vergin olive oil, mineral water, beer, red wine, dishwasher detergent.

-- Reservations from Saturday to Saturday during high and low season
+- Reservations from Saturday to Saturday during high season

-- During both mid seasons the house can be booked for a minimum stay of 5 nights: prices on request.
+- During other seasons the house can be booked for a minimum stay of 5 nights: prices on request.